Annobis/reeborg-docs/src/en/basics/challenges1.rst

 Finding the center
 -------------------

-This is the first of our series of mini challenges.

 Have a look at the worlds **Center 1** to **Center 3**.
 In each case, you will have to write a